Kerstinwie001/G02_Kerstin/README.md

 to test the relaibility, the correlation between a repeated measurment (SD = short delay, after 10 min & LD = long delay – after 1 day) where tested via paired t-test in the initial and replication data.
 ##Aggrigation
 Since the SD and LD memory performance are highly correlated,we calculated also the average memory performance for the downstream analysis for both samples.
+##Validation fMRI
+the fMRI signal between negative and neutral Pictures where compared in both data-sets.
 #Results
 ##Pre-Proccessing
 Form initial 1000 subjects the data from 833 subjects were used for the data Analysis of the initial dataset and 253 out of 300 from the replication data set.